istio/istio.io/content/en/docs/tasks/traffic-management/locality-load-balancing/distribute/index.md

 Before proceeding, be sure to complete the steps under [before you begin](/docs/tasks/traffic-management/locality-load-balancing/before-you-begin).

-In this task, we will use the `Sleep` pod in `region1` `zone1` as the source of requests to the `HelloWorld` service.
-We will configure Istio with the following distribution across localities:
+In this task, you will use the `Sleep` pod in `region1` `zone1` as the source of requests to the `HelloWorld` service.
+You will configure Istio with the following distribution across localities:

 Region | Zone | % of traffic